eric-li18/remind-me/README.md

 ## Required Installations
 ### Shell Script

 The shell script requires a *nix system with a bash terminal.
 If not, instructions can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for WSL, or [here](https://cmder.net/) for a console emulator.
-At the time of writing, the current Ubuntu version is 18.04 LTS
+At the time of writing, the current Ubuntu version is 18.04 LTS.

 ### Python Script